KAPparel

 • We have developed as the free-standing research organization developing the options for utilizing ketamine to benefit human beings.

-• We are the preeminent training organization with over 800 practitioners trained.
-We are producing
+• We are the preeminent training organization with over 900 practitioners trained.
+We are producing Eight or more major programs in 2023-2024 including bringing KAP to Israel, Europe-Barcelona, Mexico, Australia, and South America.

-• Our indra’s net coalition is creating new awareness and opportunity for the healing of trauma.
+• Our Indra’s Net Coalition is creating new awareness and opportunity for the healing of trauma.

 • We are publishing our work and generating public awareness.
-Recognition of krf is growing rapidly
+Recognition of KRF is growing rapidly.

 Overall Objectives for 2023